jwincary/github-actions-demo/README.md

 # github-actions-demo
-A demo repo for GitHub actions
+A demo repo for GitHub actions.